Augustus Smith (politician): Lord Proprietor of the Isles of Scilly

 By 1836, Smith had completed the first stage of his new residence on Scilly, Tresco Abbey.
 Smith did not build his residence on St Mary's as many expected, instead building it on Tresco, on a ridge which had a view over all the Isles of Scilly.
 During the late 1830s, Smith was also able to complete construction on both the new church on St Mary's and the new quay.

 In 1840, after the missionary organization Society for Promoting Christian Knowledge, who had been the primary providers of education, left the Islands, Smith took responsibility for providing education and schools.
-He allegedly introduced a one penny charge for attending school, but a two penny fine for those who did not attend, effectively introducing compulsory education to the Islands forty years before it was introduced on the mainland; however, there is no evidence for this claim.
+He allegedly introduced a one penny charge for attending school, but a two penny fine for those who did not attend, effectively introducing compulsory education to the Islands thirty years before it was introduced on the mainland; however, there is no evidence for this claim.
 Regardless, Smith had much success in promoting education on the islands, with both adults and children attending school.

 During the 1850s, Smith started an Ostrich farm, and exported the feathers to London for use in feathered hats.

 In 1855, Smith depopulated the island of Samson.
 He then started a deer park on the island, but they escaped their enclosure and traveled to the less barren Tresco.
 Following this, he introduced black rabbits to the island.